Karma From Smearing Inspires Sri Chinmoy Disciple Book

 In this blog and in my book, I do my best to hide everyone’s identity.
 I change most people’s names and hide certain distinguishing characteristics.

-This mire that I am in is presented in two separate blog categories — My Challenge of Helping My Daughter and My Credibility Tarnished by Psychiatry — and is entirely due to the fact that I repeatedly smeared Sri Chinmoy (through letters and phone calls) several years ago.
+This mire that I am in is presented in two separate blog categories — Parental Alienation and Psychiatrist Misdiagnosis — and is entirely due to the fact that I repeatedly smeared Sri Chinmoy (through letters and phone calls) several years ago.
 My Master disciplined me inwardly in a way that humiliated me.
 It offended me and made me angry and vengeful, and in return, I tried to punish him by giving other disciples the impression that he harassed me and ruined my life.
 Although it was often quite humiliating, the actual problems arose from my destructiveness.

 My Challenge of Helping My Daughter